absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub create project`
-This command will can be used to create a new Subatomic Project associated to a particular Team.
+This command can be used to create a new Subatomic Project associated to a particular Team.
 This just creates the metadata representation of the project within the Subatomic database.
 After creating a Project, you will need to associate it to a Bitbucket Project which you should be prompted for.
 More information about associating a Subatomic Project to a Bitbucket project can be found [here](#sub-link-bitbucket-project).
 Once the Project has been fully defined, this captured metadata can then be used as the input into 'templates' that create things such as [new OpenShift environments](#sub-request-project-environments), or [Jenkins build jobs](#sub-project-request-jenkins-job).

 ---
 #### `sub create team`